“I Don’t Understand Grammar” is part nine in a ten-part series devoted to English grammar teaching. You may want to start with part one.

 For whatever reason, many ELA teachers today did not learn grammar as students.
 Yes, we “turned out fine.”
 Yes, grammar isn’t everything.

-I want better for my students though.
-Some of my students will be linguists and others will earn degrees in international business.
+I want better for my students though, and we must have detailed information to meet standards.
+Some of our students will be linguists and others will earn degrees in international business.
 Lawyers.
 Advertising executives.
 Writers.
-Tons of careers call for a knowledge of grammar, and I won’t be the teacher not to teach it.
+Tons of careers call for a knowledge of grammar, and all student should own an understanding of the English language for communicating as digital citizens.

 The Common Core, state standards, and NCTE encourage language be taught within context.
 Teaching language is important.
 Language is grammar!